yardengaon/Navigation/README.md

 Will be displayed on the map any track that Packman has made There is an example below the map.

+### Gui
+Gui package:
+- Map: singeltone object, represent the map that we want .
+- MainWindow : showing all packmans and fruits path .
-### Algorithms
+### Geom
-In the algorithm package there is an algorithms:
-- MultiCSV : algorithm that receives a project and target folder for scanning, scans it recursively, and once it reaches a CSV file, it creates a layer and adds it to the project.
-- ShorthPathAlgorithm :The algorithm checks the shortest time for each Pacman, so at the end of the last Packman time all the fruits will be eaten (this is a greedy algorithm at the moment) .
+Geom package:
+- ShortestPathAlgo: calculate the shrtest Route to evry packman .
+- Point3D: represent a single point3D in the game .
+- fruit: represent a single fruit in the game .
+- packman: represent a single packman in the game .
+- fruits: represent all the fruits in the game .
+- packmans: represent all the packmans in the game .
+  ..
 ### Coords
 The Coords package has the:
  #### mycoords class